morey-tech/argocd-example-apps/2022-11-webinar.md

 4. In the bottom right, click "Create branch".

 ### Create a Kubernetes cluster locally.
 1. Run `docker run hello-world` to check that docker is running and that you have access.
-You should the following:
+You should see the following:
    ```
    Hello from Docker!
    This message shows that your installation appears to be working correctly.